NorbertWembi/Hospital-Management-System---proCare-Hub/README.md

 * Supports remote access to healthcare records
 * Enhances hospital workflow efficiency
 * Designed with security best practices in mind
+* Add a predictive model for appointments based on patients needs

 ## Future Enhancements